Minder (TV series): Arthur Daley

-Arthur Edward Daley is a mid-level professional criminal of mature years, a minor con man eternally involved in dodgy dealings and usually seen puffing Castella Panatella cigars.
+Arthur Edward Daley (George Cole) is a mid-level professional criminal of mature years, a minor con man eternally involved in dodgy dealings and usually seen puffing Castella Panatella cigars.
 In the series 3 episode "In", a German police officer reading Arthur's file reveals that Arthur served 18 months in prison during the 1950s but does not reveal the reason.
 In early episodes he is depicted as more cunning and streetwise, as well as showing an interest in young women.
 Later his character is softened, becoming more of a cowardly con man than an outright villain and almost prudish about young women.
-Arthur's exact age is only ever stated once, in S1 E1, when he tells Terry’s date he’s 52.
+Arthur's exact age is only stated once, in S1, E1, when he tells Terry's date that he is 52 and thus born in 1927.
+Later, in S2, E6, he is said to have been called up for National Service in 1949, implying a birth year of 1931 (George Cole was born in 1925).

 Arthur typically drives an upmarket car; the Jaguar XJ6 being the vehicle the character is most associated with.
 In the early episodes he drives a 4.2 Series II XJ6.
 In the latter part of Series 3, Arthur has changed over to a silver Mercedes 280E and in Series 4 he drives a Portland beige Daimler Sovereign 4.2 Series III.
 Series 7 again sees Arthur driving a silver Jaguar XJ6.
-As a used-car salesman, Arthur occasionally makes use of other cars.
+As a used car salesman, Arthur occasionally makes use of other cars.
 In the Series 3 episode "Broken Arrow", he uses a Ford Granada Mk.II.
-However, due to an accident, this car has to be repaired and Arthur is forced to borrow a friend's customised Chevrolet Corvette C3 Stingray that he is trying to sell.
+Due to an accident, this car has to be repaired and Arthur is forced to borrow a friend's customised Chevrolet Corvette C3 Stingray that he is trying to sell.
 Also in Series 3, Arthur uses a brown Jaguar XJR in the episodes "Dead Men Do Tell Tales" and "Looking for Micky".
 In the Series 7 episode "It's a Sorry Lorry, Morrie", Arthur is down on his luck and has to resort to driving a clapped-out mustard yellow Ford Granada Mk.II.
-In the episode "A Nice Little Wine" Daley drives, in order to test, a pale blue Rover SD1.
+In the episode "A Nice Little Wine" Daley drives, to road test, a pale blue Rover SD1.
 In the special episode "An Officer and a Car Salesman", Arthur has moved up in the world and drives a yellow Rolls-Royce Silver Shadow.
 In the later Ray Webster era, he then has a silver Jaguar XJ40.